frioux/blog/content/pages/perl-1-and-a-little-bit-of-linux.md

 So first off: I will assume you are using Linux.
 If you are using windows, you will have to open a command box and run the scripts like this: perl script.pl.

-The cannonical way to run a perl program in Linux is to have the first line start with #!
+The canonical way to run a perl program in Linux is to have the first line start with #!
 This is how almost all scripting languages in Linux work.
 So for perl, you do: